 Its inventor, the Birmingham-born artisan-cum-chemist Alexander Parkes, patented this new material in 1862 as Parkesine.
 Considered the first man-made plastic, it was a cheap and colourful substitute for ivory or tortoiseshell.

 Parkes himself didn’t enjoy commercial success—but his invention did, taken up and developed by others, including his former factory manager Daniel Spill and the businessman John Wesley Hyatt, the latter of whom founded the Celluloid Manufacturing Company in the US.

-This new plastic made items like combs and billiards affordable to many more people, democratising consumer goods and culture.
+This new plastic made items like combs and billiard balls affordable to many more people, democratising consumer goods and culture.